mdhishamshaikh/ViralProduction_R/README.md

 demonstrate the functionality of the wrapper function using example data available in the `inst/extdata` folder.

-Running the code provided below also serves as a convenient method to verify the correct installation of the package.
-Notably, the assessment of input data frames conforms to the package’s requirements and is seamlessly integrated into the wrapper function throug the `new_viralprod_class` function.
+Running the code, provided below, also serves as a convenient method to verify the correct installation of the package.
+Note that the assessment of input data frames conforms to the package’s requirements is seamlessly integrated into the wrapper function through the `new_viralprod_class` function.

-For detailed information regarding the specific requirements for input data, please consult the `data README file`.
-Furthermore, comprehensive insights into the methodology, including individual function usage, will be expounded upon in the `package's vignette`.
+For detailed information regarding the specific requirements for input data, please consult the vignette: `Input data for viralprod`.
+Furthermore, comprehensive insights into the methodology, including individual function usage, will be expounded upon in `Introduction to viralprod`.

 Load in example data: